laurendunn/pymedtermino/README.rst

 ============

 PyMedTermino (Medical Terminologies for Python) is a Python module for easy access to the main medical terminologies in Python.
-The following terminologies are available: SNOMED CT, ICD10, MedDRA, UMLS, VCM icons (an iconic terminology developped at Paris 13 University).
+The following terminologies are available: SNOMED CT, ICD10, MedDRA, CDF, UMLS, VCM icons (an iconic terminology developped at Paris 13 University).

 PyMedTermino has been created at the LIMICS reseach lab,